Updated 7/11/18 by Laverena Wienclaw for TinyCircuits

-If you were successful, you should now see a small white ball in the center of a black screen.
+With all the right selections made, you can click the right arrow button at the top of the IDE to upload the program to your screen.
+If the upload is successful, you should see a small white ball in the center of a black screen.
 Nothing too exciting, but now we can begin to do the fun work of making things move, collide, deflect, etc.

 Now, if you've uploaded this code and tested it out, you may have noticed a slight problem.
 Our ball is traveling off the screen and into oblivion!
 How can we keep the ball from disappearing?

 Our next step will be to add collision detection in order to prevent the ball from moving past the screen boundaries.
 All we need are the dimensions of the screen and the location of the ball.The screen's dimensions are 96x64, so we can use this to measure and test the bounds.

 NOTE: With Tiny screens, the origin is located in the top left-hand corner of the screen at pixel (0,0) and the largest value is in the bottom right-hand corner (95, 63).